Blood Sisters, 4K, 1'00 excerpt (original 11'00)

-Blood Sisters (2020) is a collaborative video work made by the artists Josefin Arnell and Helen Anna Flanagan.
-The student rich location of Groningen was used as a site to research into the old student fraternities present within the city.
-The artists were particularly drawn to the traditional hazing rituals, using them as a loose starting point to create a fictional initiation ceremony for four older females.
-Hazing rituals often involve forcing new members into humiliating acts and is considered to help strengthen group cohesion and identity.
+Blood Sisters (2020) is a collaborative video work made with the artist Josefin Arnell in Groningen, Netherlands.
+The location was used as a site to research into the active student fraternities present in the city.
+We were particularly drawn to the traditional hazing rituals, using them as a loose starting point to create a fictional initiation ceremony for four older females.
+Hazing rituals often involve forcing new members into humiliating acts and is a technique used by the fraternities to strengthen group cohesion and identity.
 The work took an interest in these rituals and a number of corresponding topics, including the abject physicality of a woman’s body, conformity, social pressure, age and agency.
-As such, the work playfully explores power, humiliation and hierarchies in relation to fear in public space, focusing on shame as a way to control and manipulate behaviour.
+The work playfully explores power, humiliation and hierarchies in relation to fear in public space, focusing on shame as a way to control and manipulate behaviour.

 Produced with Stichting SIGN (with the additional support of Research Group Image in Context Hanze UAS Groningen & DesignArbeid, Amsterdam)